mongodb/mongo-java-driver/docs/reference/content/driver-async/getting-started/quick-start.md

 ## SingleResultCallback

-The MongoDB Async driver provides an asynchronous API that can leverage either Netty or Java 7's `AsynchronousSocketChannel` for fast and non-blocking I/O.
+The MongoDB Async driver provides an asynchronous API that can leverage either Netty or `AsynchronousSocketChannel` for fast and non-blocking I/O.

 The MongoDB Asynchronous Driver API mirrors the new Synchronous MongoDB Driver API, but asynchronous methods that make network I/O operations take a [`SingleResultCallback<T>`]({{< apiref "com/mongodb/async/SingleResultCallback.html">}}) and return immediately.
 The `SingleResultCallback<T>` interface requires the implementation of a single method `onResult(T result, Throwable t)` which is called upon the completion of the operation.
 Upon successful operation, the `result` parameter contains the result of the operation.
 If the operation failed for any reason, then the `t` contains the reason for the failure.